 We’re delighted that the book includes contributions by many award-winning writers, including Paul Fleischman, Jim Murphy, Laban Carrick Hill, Elizabeth Partridge, Loree Griffin Burns, and David Lubar, just to name a few.

 Alison: Wow, co-editing and contributing to the anthology!
 We are marking our calendars for its release.
-Speaking of marking our calendars, your DIY Repair Kit workshop is next month.
+Speaking of marking our calendars, your DIY Repair Kit workshop is on our schedule again.
 We look forward to hosting you and co-facilitator Mitali Perkins for the event.
 Can you tell our readers what to expect during the program?

 Susan: This workshop will be DIY in the true DIY sense.
 Mitali and I will offer tools, insights, exercises, examples, and instructions for those who have written a rough draft of a manuscript and want some practical revision guidance.

 Participants can expect large-group how-to lectures, smaller informal talks on craft, and writing exercises.
 They can expect time to work alone and apply the home repair tips so that at the end of our time together, they will have a blueprint for a stronger foundation.
 Because this is DIY, Mitali and I aren’t reading manuscripts in advance.
 But we will offer informal feedback, time to talk, and first-aid tips for mangled characters and plots.